 If you are a music major, continue your private instruction and

-sign up for the Music 44.x series (which requires an end of
+sign up for the Music 44.x series (which requires a mid-term and final

-transfer credit wise, will at least be documented by the college.
+transfer directly, will at least be documented by the college.

 My advice #4